scrapy/scrapy/README.md

 #### _get_serialized_fields in scrapy/scrapy/exporters.py by Iley
 I used Coverage.py to test the coverage for the function I was working on.
 I did this by checking the coverage for the tests relating to the exporters file which was where the function I was written.
 When doing this I noticed that the branch coverage for my function was 100%.

+### strip_url in scrapy\utils\url.py by Rached

+(I changed function because the function run of check was already covered) I used coverage to see which branches are covered and there was two branch missing for this function (the one where strip_fragment is False and the one where origin_only is false)

 ### Your own coverage tool